jonmikeli/docs/dotnet/dotnet8-rest-api-db-template.md

 ## Why?

-As mentioned above, the "Why" of this extension is to cover the need of templates with something else than pure technical contents.
+As mentioned above, the "Why" of this extension is to cover the need of templates with something else than pure technical content.
+"Technical" templates are great but inhere, the idea is to solve another type of need and create a different type of value.

-Of course, Visual Studio will not generate business code (yet?).
-The idea here is to help developers to keep maximize their working time in value creation.
-Business oriented APIs might be "complex" in certain aspects.
-Uniformizing the way to implement them and test them are important aspects to bear in mind.
+Visual Studio will not generate business code (yet?).
+The idea is to help developers to maximize the creation of value.
+Business oriented APIs might be "complex" in certain aspects and generate considerable technical debt if "bad" decisions are made.
+The extension provides an opinionated canvas to solve the mentioned problems and create a proposal of value.

-Very humbly, the proposed extension should help in this.

 ### REST "Business" APIS?